Liancourt Rocks dispute: Joseon and Edo period

 The Taejong-Sillok (태종실록, Annals of King Taejong) recorded that "60 people were living on Usangukdo.
 According to a 1417 government report, there were 86 Usando inhabitants as of 1412."

 The 1417 report is as follows:

 An expedition was launched under Inspector Kim Inu, and from Usando, the expedition brought back local products as tribute, including bamboo, seal skins, raw ramie cloth, silk wool, and ginger.
 Kim brought back three Usando natives.
 Kim reported that there were fifteen households living on the island, summing to the figure of eighty-six inhabitants.
 On their way back from the island, Kim Inu's expedition went through two typhoons, barely reaching the mainland alive.

 Korean scholars argue that Usando was the Liancourt Rocks.
 Japanese scholars argue that Usando refers to either Ulleungdo or Jukdo.

 The Sejong-sillok (세종실록, "Chronicle of King Sejong", 1432) mentions Usando:

 Usando and Mureungdo [a former name of Ulleungdo], in the sea due east of Uljin Prefecture, are close enough to each other to be mutually visible in clear weather at the top of the mountain.

 South Korea claims that this constitutes clear evidence that Usando refers to the Liancourt Rocks, the only island visible from Ulleungdo only in clear weather.
-Japan claims that the latter part is to be intepreted as "come into view from mainland Korea," and that Usando is Jukdo, located two kilometers east of Ulleungdo.
+Japan claims that the latter part is to be interpreted as "come into view from mainland Korea," and that Usando is Jukdo, located two kilometers east of Ulleungdo.
 South Korea counters that Jukdo is only 2 kilometers apart from Ulleungdo and therefore is visible regardless of altitude or weather, as well as that the passage is written in the context of the two islands mutually, rather than in relation to the Korean mainland ("相去不遠", "相" meaning "mutually").

 South Korea also refers to Ulleungdo sajuk.
 This work was compiled by Korean government officer Jang Han-sang in 1696 after the An Yong-bok incident under orders from the Joseon kingdom.

 [From Ulleungdo,] to the west can be seen the rugged mountains of Daegwallyeong; beholding the sea to the east, I noticed a faint island in the jin direction [east-south-east], not more than one-third of the size of Ulleung, and not possibly more than 300 li [approximately 100 km] away."

 A later part of the work:

 I climbed to the peak of the island in order to see the boundaries of Japan, but no Japanese islands could be seen at all, and I cannot, therefore, fathom the distance to the border.

 This evidence is used by South Korea to demonstrate that Koreans regarded this island to the south-east as under Korean control.